Our School Governors are at the heart of our school leadership.

 Co-opted Governors are invited to join by the Governors.
 Co-opted Governors are usually a member of the local community and may well have been involved in business locally or bring some additional expertise to the Governors.
 They serve a 4 year membership.

-- Rev Simone Bennett - from 11 Jan 17 until 11 Jan 21 - Pupil Outcomes Group, School Improvement Lead
+- Rev Simone Bennett* - term of office: from 11 Jan 2021 until 10 Jan 2025 - Pupil Outcomes Group, School Improvement Lead

 Local Authority Governors